-It’s absolutely crucial that our bodies get the nutrients it needs to function effectively and efficiently.
+It’s absolutely crucial that our body gets the nutrients it needs to function effectively and efficiently.
 Vitamins and minerals are essential nutrients the body needs to grow, develop, and function normally.
 The daily stress of pollution, fatty and processed food, and life depletes our bodies of nutrients and it’s up to us to replace these nutrients.
 We can do this through healthy nutrition, or even better, through healthy nutrition and proper supplementation.

 For the average person, it’s difficult to get the proper amount of nutrients needed from food alone.
 Even the healthiest of eaters might not be getting the recommended amount of vitamins and minerals.
-It’s hard to judge exactly how much nutrients you are getting from the food you are eating, not to mention certain forms of cooking actually destroys the vitamins and minerals in the food.
+It’s hard to judge exactly how much nutrients you are getting from the food you are eating, not to mention certain forms of cooking actually destroy the vitamins and minerals in the food.
 This is why taking a multivitamin supplement is so beneficial.

 Can we get all of the vitamins and minerals we need from our food today?

 Not necessarily.
 Significantly reduced concentrations of vitamins and minerals in today’s produce can be attributed to the fact that the majority of the foods we eat today are mass produced and no longer grown on local or community farms.
 Food processing and refining is also responsible for measurable nutrient losses that increase our need to supplement with a daily multiple.